Dimeco, Inc. logo

 Committees of the Board of Directors

 Nominating Committee.
-The Nominating Committee is comprised of Directors Reynolds, Skier, Stephens, and Spall, each of whom is considered independent under the rules of The NASDAQ Stock Market.
+The Nominating Committee is comprised of Directors Dr. David D. Reynolds, Henry M. Skier, Todd J. Stephens, and John F. Spall, each of whom is considered independent under the rules of The NASDAQ Stock Market.
 Although this is not a standing committee, the Board believes that its procedures are sufficient to ensure that its nominees are approved by a majority of the independent directors.
-The independent directors met three times as a Nominating Committee during the fiscal year ended December 31, 2022.
+The independent directors met four times as a Nominating Committee during the fiscal year ended December 31, 2023.

 Compensation Committee.
-The 2022 Compensation Committee was comprised of Directors Kiesendahl, Skier and Stephens, each of whom was considered independent under the rules of The NASDAQ Stock Market.
+The 2023 Compensation Committee was comprised of Directors John S. Kiesendahl, Henry M. Skier and Todd J. Stephens, each of whom was considered independent under the rules of The NASDAQ Stock Market.
 Decisions regarding the compensation of our executives are made by the Compensation Committee.
 They have the strategic and administrative responsibility for ensuring that key management employees are compensated effectively in addition to oversight of all executive compensation plans and employee benefits.
-The Committee met three times during the fiscal year ended December 31, 2022.
+The Committee met four times during the fiscal year ended December 31, 2023.

 Audit Committee.
-The Audit Committee was comprised of Directors Beilman, Kelly, Peifer and Reynolds.
+The Audit Committee was comprised of Directors Gary C. Beilman, Brian T. Kelly, Thomas A. Peifer, and Dr. David D. Reynolds.
+Director Peifer retired in November 2023 and was replaced by Director Frigoletto.
 The Audit Committee is a standing committee that is responsible for developing and maintaining the Company’s and the Bank’s audit program.
 The Company believes that all members of the Audit Committee qualify as independent directors under the rules of The NASDAQ Stock Market including the specific independence requirements for Audit Committee members.
 The Committee also meets with the independent auditors to discuss the results of the annual audit and any related matters.
-The Committee met four times during fiscal year ended December 31, 2022.
+The Committee met four times during the fiscal year ended December 31, 2023.

 Communications with Directors